Turlough/gradle-jni/README.md

 Note that if you edit the C code, you will have to invoke `./gradlew helloSharedLibrary` again in order to recompile the shared object.
 You don't want to rebuild your native libraries automatically every time you edit your java/kotlin code.

 I have added a stub test class.
+Right click to run tests.
+It will fail at first too.
-You will need to edit its build configuration too: `-Djava.library.path="build/libs/hello/shared"`
+You will need to edit its build configuration likewise: `-Djava.library.path="build/libs/hello/shared"`